Alexandre Bonvin bio photo

 Q11: Do the models show the symmetry that you defined?

-Q12: If two clusters have rather similar scores (possibly overlapping within their standard deviations), compare them in PyMol.
+Q12: If two clusters have rather similar scores (possibly overlapping within their standard deviations), compare them in PyMOL .
 What are the differences?

 Now select what you consider is your best model and check if it satisfies the defined cross-links.
 For this we need to check all possible combinations between the chains.
 For example for the first cross-link between residues 40 and 252 we should calculate all possible distances between residue 40 of chainA and residue 252 of all other chains in the model: